Evening and weekend availability is required. Locations may vary and be updated if additional vacancies become available.

 - Recommends thoughtful change to help DCL stay relevant and vital.

-- Identifies training needs and opportunities and collaborates with the Learning & Development department to address them.
+- Identifies training needs and opportunities and collaborates with the supervisor and the Learning & Development department to address.

-- Works with branch Community Relations Liaison to create, promote and implement events.
-Reports evaluations and statistics.
+- Works interdepartmentally to create, promote and implement events and services.

 - Demonstrates an expert knowledge of the Code of Ethics of the American Library Association.